 Overall assessment of performance: In order to maintain a high quality and productive environment necessary to support the excellent provision of education, research endeavors, and clinical care, annual review procedures adopted at UAMS shall provide prompt, meaningful, and effective means of addressing unsatisfactory faculty performance.

-Satisfactory performance: It is the department chair’s responsibility to determine and specify reasonable performance expectations2.. for the department’s faculty in each domain of faculty work, e.g., teaching, research and scholarly work, clinical service (when applicable), and service to the department, college, University, community or profession.
+Satisfactory performance: It is the department chair’s responsibility to determine and specify reasonable performance expectations (outlined in section 2.B.ii) for the department’s faculty in each domain of faculty work, e.g., teaching, research and scholarly work, clinical service (when applicable), and service to the department, college, University, community or profession.
 The chair may seek input from senior faculty members in the specification of reasonable performance expectations.
 Within the annual review, in alignment with each unit’s requirements for promotion, each faculty member will receive an assessment of either 1) having met performance expectations, or 2) having failed to meet performance expectations.
 Written evidence must be available to substantiate the chair’s assessments.

 Professionalism and collegiality: Professionalism and collegiality are necessary behavioral attributes that must be demonstrated by faculty members in order to support effective educational, research and clinical care environments.
 Within annual reviews, the department chair shall assess whether each faculty member has demonstrated professional and collegial conduct, consistent with the UAMS Core Values: integrity, respect, diversity and health equity, teamwork, creativity, excellence and safety.
 The department chair will specify that a faculty member has either 1) demonstrated professional and collegial behavior consistent with the UAMS Core Values, or 2) has failed to demonstrate sufficient professional and collegial behavior consistent with the UAMS Core Values.
 Written evidence must be available to substantiate the chair’s assessment of a faculty member’s having failed to demonstrate, sufficiently, behavior consistent with UAMS Core Values.
 Annual review assessment instruments will include a “comments” section that chairs may use to note areas of excellence and areas for improvement.